marespadafor/mdmespadafor.github.io/_pages/research.md

 ## Espadafor, M. & Kreiman, G. Can state-building decisions equalize the playing field in the aftermath of civil conflict?
 Evidence from Perú.

-## Espadafor, M. & Cozzani, M. Contraception and abortion access effects on maternal and neonatal health-outcomes.
+## Espadafor, M. & Cozzani, M. Contraception and abortion access effects on maternal and neonatal health-outcomes: Evidence from Spain.